Krowsie/starter-academic/content/publication/are-we-comparing-apples-with-oranges-assessing-improvement-across-symptoms-functioning-and-goal-progress-for-adolescent-anxiety-depression/index.md

 ---
 title: Are We Comparing Apples with Oranges?
-Assessing Improvement Across Symptoms, Functioning, and Goal Progress for Adolescent Anxiety & Depression
+Assessing Improvement Across Symptoms, Functioning, and Goal Progress for Adolescent Anxiety and Depression
 publication_types:
   - "2"
 authors:
+  - Karolin Rose Krause
+  - Julian Edbrooke-Childs
+  - Rosie Singleton
-  - Karolin Rose Krause; Julian Edbrooke-Childs; Rosie Singleton; Miranda Wolpert
+  - Miranda Wolpert
+doi: 10.1007/s10578-021-01149-y
-publication: Child Psychology and Human Development (in press)
+publication: Child Psychology and Human Development
 abstract: Strategies for comparing routinely collected outcome data across services or systems include focusing on a common indicator (e.g., symptom change) or aggregating results from different measures or outcomes into a comparable core metric.
 The implications of either approach for judging treatment success are not fully understood.
-This study drew on naturalistic outcome data from 1,641 adolescents with moderate or severe anxiety and/or depression symptoms who received routine specialist care across 60 mental health services in England.
+This study drew on naturalistic outcome data from 1641 adolescents with moderate or severe anxiety and/or depression symptoms who received routine specialist care across 60 mental health services in England.
 The study compared rates of meaningful improvement between the domains of internalizing symptoms, functioning, and progress